Step by step advice leading up to, during and after your face-to-face assessment

 The healthcare professional will not ask you to make any movements that cause you discomfort.
 If you are worried that certain movements may cause you pain, please tell the healthcare professional.

-We provide the Department for Work and Pensions (DWP) with an assessment report which is impartial and gives justified medical advice about how you are currently affected by your medical condition.
+We provide DWP with an assessment report which is impartial and gives justified medical advice about how you are currently affected by your medical condition.
 This follows government legislation and the processes agreed by DWP.

 Bringing a companion to your assessment